teamdeeson/d7-quickstart/README.md

 We use [GitFlow](https://www.deeson.co.uk/labs/using-git-flow-drupal-project) branching strategy on this project.

+When starting work on a new feature, name the feature branch starting with the Jira ticket number

+`git flow feature start fsa-25--some-issue-description`

+Make sure any pull requests are set to merge to develop when done.

+You can merge into the UAT branch without a pull request to deploy your work to the dev site.
+Don't finish the feature branch when you do this - feature branches are only finished when they have passed inspection on UAT and have at least one approved pull request and then merged into develop ready for the next release.

 ## Deployment.

 The `bitbucket-pipelines.yml` file describes the build process which is execute on commit to specified branches in BitBucket.